mfettah0609/FF-ImageSwitch/README.md

 ## Feature Flag Implementation

 A feature flag was implemented on the logo image you initially see as you open the app.
-You are either greated with a standard react logo everyone is used to, or with an image of the greatest football player on earth.
+You are either greated with a standard react logo everyone is used to, or with an image of the greatest football player on earth, depending on your needs, simply turn the toggle on or off.

 ## App Screenshot

 https://github.com/mfettah0609/FF-ImageSwitch/blob/472d0beb81c0c0dbee3bf7b9eeba6e9d42b77a59/KDB.png

+# Instructions

+To install the React Client SDK: npm install launchdarkly-react-client-sdk
+Import SDK File into app as a component allowing you to use Flags: import { withLDProvider, useFlags } from 'launchdarkly-react-client-sdk' Extract ClientSideID from Launchdarkly interface Import logo of Keving De Bruyne in App
+Declare ImageSwitch Variable using Flag from LD
+Final Piece:
+  If Flag Name True use KDB Image, if False use existing image.
+Toggle feature flag on or off on the LD interface.

+Type: Boolean

+Options:

+True
+False
+Default: False

+L

 # Getting Started with Create React App